1. About Action Tutoring

 - how to contact us (section 14.)

-Please note that a majority of schools which Action Tutoring works with are partnering with us as part of the National Tutoring Programme (NTP).
-We therefore recommend reviewing the NTP Privacy Notice for tutors separately.
+Please note that a majority of schools which Action Tutoring works with are partnering with us as part of the National Tutoring Programme (NTP), and Action Tutoring will need to share some basic information about you with the NTP – see section 6.
+Additional documentation produced by the NTP including privacy notices and other guidance beyond that covered in this notice may be provided to you separately.

 3. Data Purpose – why we ask you to share information with us and why we collect some additional information independently